esiddiqi/java-app-test/README.md

 Once you Clone the repo, You may build the application using below command
 `mvn clean package`
-This command will create a .war file in ./target directory
+This command will create a login-page.war file in ./target directory